monajemi/datascience/pages/test-cluster-with-cj.md

 cj summary gce
 ```

-If everything makes sense, move on to running your assigned Deep Learning experiments.
+If everything makes sense, move on to running your own data science experiments.

 [Go Back](monajemi-murri-model)